Leo1003/cjail/README.md

 - struct taskstats **stats**: The resource stats of the child process.
 - siginfo_t **info**: The child process's return status.
 - struct timeval **time**: The total execution time of the container.
+- int **oomkill**: The number of processes killed by OOM killer.
+- int **timekill**: Set to 1 if the jail was killed because of time limit excess.